tanujkumar2405/Paranormal-Frame/blog/blog-data/understanding-emf-meters-in-paranormal-investigations.md

 - Air quality
 - Electromagnetic field levels

-Baseline measurements allow investigators to determine whether later changes are unusual or simply part of the normal environment.
+Baseline measurements allow investigators to determine whether later changes are unusual or simply part of the normal environment

 ---